pawar41/easynotes/index.md

 ---
 layout: index
-title: "this is testing"
+title: "home page"
 ---

-# This is test
+# This is home page